tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

 7. Save Shapefile to the User's Workspace Directory
 ===================================================

 At this point you have confirmed that the user uploaded a ZIP archive containing a shapefile of polygons but the file is still stored as a temporary file and will be deleted as soon as the code finishes executing.
 In this step you will add the logic to write the file to the user's workspace directory.
-This will involve creating a few new helper functions and using the :ref:`tethys_workspaces_api`.
+This will involve creating a few new helper functions and using the :ref:`tethys_paths_api`.

 1. The shapefile and its sidecars will be stored in a directory called :file:`boundary` within the user's workspace.
 Only one boundary shapefile will be stored for each user, so if the :file:`boundary` directory already exists, it will need to be cleared out.
 The ``prep_boundary_dir`` helper function will be responsible for initializing the :file:`boundary` directory in the user's workspace and clearing it out if needed.
 Add the following imports and create the ``prep_boundary_dir`` function in :file:`helpers.py`: